1914 Tennessee Volunteers football team: Sewanee

 A description of the 14–7 win over Sewanee in Chattanooga read, "Mush Kerr played a wonderful game in the line as did Capt.
 Kelly.
 The work of the Tennessee line was easily the feature of the contest, and Sewanee early discovered that it was practically useless to rely on line plunges to gain ground...Lindsay, as usual, ploughed through the opposing line for consistent gains, and when it was absolutely necessary that Tennessee gain a certain number of yards 'Russ' was sure to be called upon."
 Lee Tolley starred for Sewanee, which had been coached to break-up the forward pass.

 Kentucky

 The Kentucky Wildcats were outweighed 15 pounds to the man and beaten 23–6.
 Graham Vowell scored three touchdowns.

 The starting lineup was Carroll (left end), Bayer (left tackle), Kerr (left guard), McLean (center), Taylor (right guard), Kelly (right tackle), G. Vowell (right end), May (quarterback), Thomason (left halfback), Rainey (right halfback), Lindsay (fullback).

 Personnel

 Depth chart

-The following chart provides a visual depiction of Tennessee's lineup during the 1914 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Tennessee's lineup during the 1914 season with games started at the position reflected in parentheses.
 The chart mimics a T Formation.